airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

         popl  %ebp
         ret

 It marks the memory as being unavailable.
-Then it moves the pointer EAX past the header, and uses it as the return value for the function.
+Then it moves the pointer _%eax_ past the header, and uses it as the return value for the function.
 Remember, the person using this function doesn\'t need to even know about our memory header record.
 They just need a pointer to usable